jimcavoy/ConfLabelReader/exipCMake/README.md

 # EXIP cmake file
-The ConfLabelReader project requires EXIP library (Embeddable EXI Processor in C), http://exip.sourceforge.net/.
+The ConfLabelReader project requires EXIP library [Embeddable EXI Processor in C](http://exip.sourceforge.net/).
+This folder contains a CMake file to assist in building the library on Windows and Linux.

 Steps to build EXIP library: